nazariyv/neat_math/math_cs.md

   https://internetingishard.com/html-and-css
 - Linked I used for some of the exercises in the CS section: https://medium.freecodecamp.org/the-top-data-structures-you-should-know-for-your-next-coding-interview-36af0831f5e3
 - for http status codes: https://httpstatuses.com

+Neat ideas?

+In order to achieve human level AI you need huge amounts of data.
+There is not enough annotated datasets in the real world.
+You need to simulate the reality and place the agents inside of it.
+Are we the AI of the higher race?